Winfred King: East Tennessee

-In 1983, his senior season, King led the 1982-83 East Tennessee team to a record of 22-9 and berth in the NIT, his coach was Barry Dowd.
-He was named to the All-Southern Conference second-team as he averaged 15.2 points per game and led the conference with 10.3 rebounds per game.
-The Buccaneers lost to Vanderbilt in the first round of the 1983 NIT.
+In 1983, his senior season, Winfred King led the 1982–83 East Tennessee State University Buccaneers to a record of 22–9 and berth in the NIT.
+He averaged 15.2 Points and a League Leading 10.3 Rebounds per game.

+King would go on to be named to the All-Southern Conference Team, a League which was the very first to Implement the 3 Point Field Goal and would later produce such NBA greats as Davidson University's Stephen Curry.

 Professional career

 Boston Celtics

-Winfred King was selected as the 52nd overall pick in the 1983 NBA Draft by the Boston Celtics.
-He did not appear in any regular season NBA games as he was injured late in the pre-season, the Celtics placed him on the injured reserve and he went on to a successful multi-year career in the Italian and Spanish leagues.
+Winfred King was selected as the 52nd overall pick in the 1983 NBA draft by the Boston Celtics.
+He did not appear in any regular season NBA games as he was injured late in the pre-season, the Celtics placed him on the injured reserve, and he went on to a successful multi-year career in the Italian and Spanish leagues.
 He finished his career during the 1992–93 season with Maccabi Tel Aviv B.C.